 Transport Database from Linux to Windows

-Hello friends in this article we are going to discussed how to Migrate Database from Linux to windows.
-Transportable Database (TDB) require all the datafiles format must be converted to the targeted platform format.
+Hello, friends in this article we are going to discuss How to Transport Database from Linux to windows.
+Transportable Database (TDB) requires all the datafiles format must be converted to the targeted platform format.

 How Migrate Database from Linux to windows?

-During TDB, the datafiles conversion can take place one from both source system or target system.
-When we are performing source system conversion the TDB create duplicate copy of all datafiles on source system with the format of target system.
-That converted datafiles must be move on target system.
+During TDB, the datafiles conversion can take place one from both the source system or target system.
+When we are performing source system conversion the TDB creates a duplicate copy of all data files on the source system with the format of the target system.
+That converted datafiles must be a move to the target system.

 So During Migrate Database from Linux to windows, the Endian Format must be same.